SAS Arrays and DO Loop Made Easy

 Notes -

-1. In the above example, we are multiplying variables' values with different numbers.
+1. In the above example, we are multiplying values of variables with different numbers.

 2. When the key word _TEMPORARY_ is used in a ARRAY statement, data elements are created but are not stored in the data file.